-- 1. Warehouse Management (WM) subsystem, which is a set of high-level functionality and decision making components.
+- Warehouse Management (WM) subsystem, which is a set of high-level functionality and decision making components.
 This level of abstraction calculates the destination location and delegates the rest of the details to the Material Flow Control (MFC) subsystem.
-In particular, the WM does not provide capabilities such as route calculation for transportation or reservation of intermediate storage units. - 2.
-Material Flow Control (MFC) subsystem, which is responsible for executing high-level decisions calculated by the WM subsystem.
+In particular, the WM does not provide capabilities such as route calculation for transportation or reservation of intermediate. - Material Flow Control (MFC) subsystem, which is responsible for executing high-level decisions calculated by the WM subsystem.
 The primary task of the MFC is to deliver goods to the destination location.
-This subsystem handles all related details, such as route (re)calculation, transportation facility reservation, and intermediate storage reservation. - 3.
-Warehouse Hardware (WH) subsystem, which is responsible for dealing with physical devices, such as sensors and transportation units (e.g., belts, forklifts, cranes, pallet jacks, etc.).
+This subsystem handles all related details, such as route (re)calculation, transportation facility reservation, and intermediate storage reservation. - Warehouse Hardware (WH) subsystem, which is responsible for dealing with physical devices, such as sensors and transportation units (e.g., belts, forklifts, cranes, pallet jacks, etc.).

-The functionality of these three ITS subsystems is monitored and controlled via an Operator Console.
-All persistence aspects are handled via databases that can be managed either by the centralized DBMS or distributed DBMS over different DB servers.
+The functionality of all these three ITS subsystems is monitored and controlled via an Operator Console.
+All persistence aspects are handled via databases that can by managed either by the centralized DBMS or distributed over different DB servers.
 A typical interaction scenario between these three subsystems is illustrated by the following action sequence:

-- 1. The new good arrives at the warehouse entrance and is entered into the ITS either automatically or manually. - The WM subsystem calculates the final destination for storing the good by querying the Storage Facility for a list of available free locations.
-The final destination is passed to the MFC subsystem. - 3.
-The MFC subsystem calculates the transportation route and assigns required transportations facilities. - The MFC subsystem interacts with the WH subsystem to control the transportation process and if necessary adapt to changes, such as failures or the appearance of higher priority tasks.
+- The new good arrives at the warehouse entrance and is entered into the ITS either automatically or manually. - The WM subsystem calculates the final destination for storing the good by querying the Storage Facility for a list of available free locations.
+The final destination is passed to the MFC subsystem. - The MFC subsystem calculates the transportation route and assigns required transportations facilities. - The MFC subsystem interacts with the WH subsystem to control the transportation process and if necessary adapt to changes, such as failures or the appearance of higher priority tasks.

-For the technical infrastructure of our initial ITS prototype, we selected the Component Integrated ACE ORB (CIAO) [CIAO1, CIAO2], which is QoS-enabled CCM middleware built atop the The ACE ORB (TAO) [TAO1, TAO2].
-TAO is a highly configurable, open-source2 Real-time CORBA Object Request Broker (ORB) that implements key patterns [POSA2] to meet the demanding QoS requirements of distributed real-time and embedded (DRE) systems.
+Our ITS prototype uses the Component Integrated ACE ORB (CIAO) [CIAO1, CIAO2], which is QoS-enabled CCM middleware built atop the The ACE ORB (TAO) [TAO1, TAO2].
+TAO is a highly configurable, opensource 2 Real-time CORBA Object Request Broker (ORB) that implements key patterns [POSA2] to meet the demanding QoS requirements of distributed real-time and embedded (DRE) systems.
 CIAO extends TAO to provide the component-oriented paradigm to developers of DRE systems by abstracting critical systemic aspects (such as QoS requirements, real-time policies) as installable/configurable units supported by the CIAO component framework.
-Promoting these DRE aspects as firstclass metadata disentangles (1) code for controlling these non-function aspects from (2) code that implements the application logic, ideally making DRE system development more flexible and productive as a result.
+Promoting these DRE aspects as first-class metadata disentangles (1) code for controlling these non-function aspects from (2) code that implements the application logic, ideally making DRE system development more flexible and productive as a result.